 Latest projects include Epilogue, a single-take portrait-drama exploring domestic and reactive abuse, and Mankind, a fragmented sci-fi tale of a man wanting to leave the Earth - which premiered at BFI Flare in March 2019 and has picked up awards in San Diego and Tel Aviv.
-The film has signed deals with both Peccadillo Pictures and Dekkoo for worldwide online and DVD distribution in 2020.
+The film has been released worldwide by both Peccadillo Pictures and Dekkoo, for streaming and on DVD compilation.

 Having previously worked as an actor, his filmography includes work with Danny Boyle and the late Sir Richard Attenborough, though his most prominent role was starring in the 2009 Luxembourg feature film House of Boys opposite Udo Kier and Stephen Fry.
 Despite receiving praise from many critics ("...worthy of an Oscar!" - Artslink), he left acting behind shortly after to focus on work behind the scenes.
 Anderson also directs sessions for casting director Dan Hubbard, and recently worked as the crowd director on the new Francis Lee film, Ammonite.

 He is currently developing a first feature film, Metanoia.